akshadadeokar/mywebsite2/README.md

-# Dr. Yogesh Deshmukh's Portfolio Website
+Akshada Deokar Portfolio Website

 ## Introduction

-Welcome to Dr. Yogesh Deshmukh's Portfolio Website!
-This website showcases the skills, projects, study material and experiences of Dr. Yogesh Deshmukh.
+Welcome to Miss.Akshada Deokar Portfolio Website!
+This website showcases the skills, projects of Miss.Akshada Deokar.

-## About Dr. Yogesh Deshmukh
+## About Miss.Akshada Deokar.

-Dr. Yogesh Deshmukh is a passionate and dedicated Teacher.
+Miss.Akshada Deokar is a passionate and dedicated Student.

 ## Technologies Used